Introduction to EIGRP Neighbors

-We can see the IPv4 address for each adjacent router and the interface that this router uses to reach that EIGRP neighbour.
-Using this topology, each router has two adjacent neighbours listed in the neighbour table.
+We can see the IPv4 address for each adjacent router and the interface that this router uses to reach that EIGRP neighbors.
+Using this topology, each router has two adjacent neighbors listed in the neighbors table.
 The output also includes the following:

-- H column– This field lists the neighbours in the order that they were learned.
-The first neighbour will have a value of 0, the second neighbour a value of 1 and so on.
+- H column– This field lists the neighbors in the order that they were learned.
+The first neighbor will have a value of 0, the second neighbors a value of 1 and so on.

-- Address– This is the IPv4 address of the adjacent neighbour.
+- Address– This is the IPv4 address of the adjacent neighbors.

 - Interface– This is the local interface on which this Hello packet was received.